 Appointments can be made to drop off supply drive items or monetary gifts for groups of 12 children or fewer.
 Donation drop-offs last about 20-30 minutes and include a certificate, photo opportunity and a tour* of our Resource Center.
 To schedule an appointment, contact Dana Schultz, Education Coordinator, at least 3 weeks before you would like to drop off your donation.

-Students may complete an in-kind donation form before visiting.
-Directions for completing the form can be found in-kind donation form instructions.
-Those who are having their photo taken should also bring a complete photo consent form.
+Those who are having their photo taken should bring a complete photo consent form.

 *Interactions with our shelter residents are not included in donation drop-off tours.